 Do not allow children or pets to play in or near a vehicle that is being serviced or repaired.

-Eye protection should be worn when using power tools and when working under vehicles.
+Eye protection should be worn when using power tools and when working under a vehicle.

 Loose clothing and long hair should be kept at a sufficient distance from moving mechanical elements.

-Before using lifting and supporting devices, ensure that they have sufficient lifting capacity.
+Before using lifting and supporting equipment, ensure that it has sufficient load capacity.

-When working alone, have someone check in periodically to monitor the situation.
+When working alone, ask someone to periodically check on the situation.

-Actions should be performed in a certain sequence, making sure that the assembly is correct and the threaded connections are securely tightened.
+Actions should be performed in a specific sequence, ensuring correct assembly and secure tightening of threaded connections.

-Operating fluids and other chemicals should be stored in tightly closed containers, out of the reach of children and pets.
+Store operating fluids and other chemicals in tightly sealed containers, out of the reach of children and pets.

 It should be remembered that a car is a vehicle of increased danger.
 Therefore, if you lack your own experience, you should seek advice from professionals to resolve any security-related issues.